Market Class: Green Pea

 Description

 CDC Rider (4506-4) is a mid-maturing high-yielding green pea.
-In testing in the Co-op and regional trials in Saskatchewan, it yielded 101% in the south and 98% in the north vs. the check variety CDC Amarillo (Table 1).
+In seven years of testing in the Co-op and regional trials in Saskatchewan, it yielded 101% in the south and 99% in the north vs. the check variety CDC Amarillo (Table 1).
 It has very good standability, slightly better than CDC Limerick and CDC Raezer.
 Protein is similar to CDC Amarillo check and CDC Forest.
 It has improved resistance to fusarium root rot vs. CDC Limerick, CDC Spruce, and CDC Forest and improved resistance to mycosphaerella blight compared to CDC Forest, CDC Raezer and CDC Spruce.
-It has good seed characteristics with round seed shape similar to CDC Limerick and rounder than CDC Greenwater.
-It is rated good for resistance to seed coat breakage, dimpling and bleaching.
-CDC Rider is showing improved lodging and disease package compared to CDC Forest while maintaining top yields for green peas.
+It has good seed characteristics and is rated good for seed coat breakage and bleaching.
+CDC Rider is showing improved standability and disease package compared to CDC Forest while maintaining top yields for green peas.
+CDC Rider has PBR’91 protection.

 Strengths